apigee/trireme/README.md

 Trireme runs on Java 6 and up.
 If Java 7 is available, it will use the new filesystem APIs, which allow a much wider range of filesystem features, like links and permissions that work the same way as regular Node.
 It also uses the asynchronous I/O interfaces for file I/O which are theoretically faster.
+(Although it turns out that on anything but Windows they are actually doing the same thing under the covers.)

 ## Design